Would you like to tour Vietnam, but are put off by visions of backpacker hell-holes, or the extortionate costs of tours?

 My top picks for HCMC

 Head to the War Remnants Museum for a very harrowing insight into the devastation wrought by the Vietnam War.
 The pictures, and commentary, although imbued with Vietnamese propaganda encouraging children to kill Americans, are fascinating.
-The damage inflicted on this country has left a horrifying legacy which is felt by many born in the years after the war.
+The damage inflicted on this country has left a horrifying legacy which many born in the years after the war endure.

 You will see maimed adults and deformed children in Vietnam on a regular basis.
 It’s heart breaking, and almost incomprehensible that the locals are as welcoming as they are to foreigners.

 From the War Remnants Museum, it is a short walk to the old Reunification Palace.
 This is like a scene from an Austin Powers movie with gaudy, coloured carpets, it’s own rooftop nightclub and helipads.
-Sitting in the nightclub, letting my imagination run riot, simply conjures up images of girls dancing around handbags with a host of guys standing around the floor ogling.
+Sitting in the nightclub, my imagination runs riot, with images of girls dancing around handbags while a host of guys stand around the floor ogling.

 Of course, you cannot visit HCMC without a visit to the notorious Cu Chi Tunnels.
 This is a fascinating excursion but beware, it is a good few hours from the city, and is not the cheapest thing you will do in Vietnam.

-Once again, you are fed videos of Vietnamese propaganda spreading hate towards Americans, and stories of great heroism from local peasants.
+Once again, you suffer though videos of Vietnamese propaganda spreading hate towards Americans, and celebrating stories of great heroism from local peasants.

-You are cheerily shown a range of torture instruments designed to inflict maximum pain, and a selection of inventive traps designed to capture unsuspecting soldiers.
+The museum cheerily displays a range of torture instruments designed to inflict maximum pain, and inventive traps designed to capture unsuspecting soldiers.